tweag/nickel/rfcs/008-public-api.md

 Access to arrays will be done by querying the length and indexing.
 (The Rust interface could also have an iterator, but the C FFI will need the simpler interface.)
-Access to records can be done by name, or by querying the length and indexing.
-(Again, the Rust interface could also have an iterator.)
+Access to records can be done by name, or by querying the length and indexing (again, the Rust interface could also have an iterator).
 Records can also support access to field metadata.

 In the C FFI, `Expr` will be represented by an opaque pointer type